IQ404/study-notes/radiometry.md

 $$\frac{dH}{ds}$$

 Let me interpret this as follows: the amount of spectral irradiance contributed from the photons coming through the solid angle $ds$ is $dH$.
-And now, let there be many "solid angles" each exactly as large as $ds$, and each carries photons flow that contributes exactly $dH$ amount of spectral irradiance (think of those "solid angles" as "zones"), and those zones are adjacent, parallel to each other such that those microscopic zones form a macroscopic zone with its cross-sectional area equals 1. \frac{dH}{ds} equals the amount of spectral irradiance contributed by this macro zone (we can think of it as a light pillar from a spotlight).
+And now, let there be many "solid angles" each exactly as large as $ds$, and each carries photons flow that contributes exactly $dH$ amount of spectral irradiance (think of those "solid angles" as "zones"), and those zones are adjacent, parallel to each other such that those microscopic zones form a macroscopic zone with its cross-sectional area equals 1. $\frac{dH}{ds}$ equals the amount of spectral irradiance contributed by this macro zone (we can think of it as a light pillar from a spotlight).

 Now, I will tell you more: assume this light pillar is an incident light to the point of our interest (recall that there's one such point defined with spectral irradiance, now we assume this point is on a flat surface) such that it forms an angle $\theta$ with the normal of the flat surface.
 Then: